 Property owners are required to shovel sidewalks within 24 hours after the end of the snowfall.
+Here are tips to be efficient with your resources when it's time to clear the sidewalks.

 Shovel early and often